RoggersAnguzu/Global-Calendar-Application/README.md

 ## .NET Framework
 Windows Forms
 Contributing
 Contributions to this project are welcome.
-If you'd like to contribute, please follow our Contributing Guidelines.
+If you'd like to contribute, please follow the  Contributing Guidelines.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.